alesgenova/split-me/README.md

 - `fixed : boolean` Prevent slots from being resized.
 - `sizes : string` Set the initial size of the slots by passing a comma separated array with percentages or fractions.
 For example: `sizes="0.33, 0.67"` or `sizes="50%, 25%, 25%"`
 - `minSizes : string` Set the minimum size of the slots by passing a comma separated array with percentages or fractions.
+- `maxSizes : string` Set the maximum size of the slots by passing a comma separated array with percentages or fractions.
 - `throttle : number` Set the minimum time (in ms) that has to pass between resize events while dragging.
 Defaults to `0`

 ### Events: